Octavius-Dante/Tetra-Proxima/CAPM-DAY-9/Readme.md

 </br>
 </br>
 </br>
-To get it we need to create an instance for SAP Build workzone, standard Edition
+To get it we need to create an instance for SAP Build work zone, standard Edition
 </br>
 </br>
 <img src="./files/capmd9-51.png" >